goschtl/zope/zope.generic/trunk/src/zope/generic/configuration/README.txt

 ---------------

 Configurations is a container of configuration data.
-Configuration data are defined by an schema which is providing IConfiguration.
-The configuration data itself has to provide the schema that is used to reference it.
+Configuration data are defined by an schema which is typed as IConfigurationType.
+IConfigurationType is extending IKeyType because the configuration schemas are the key interface of a configuration object too.
+The configuration object itself has to provide the schema too.

+    >>> from zope.interface import Interface
     >>> from zope.schema import TextLine

-    >>> class IMyConfiguration(interface.Interface):
+    >>> class IFooConfiguration(Interface):
+    ...    foo = TextLine(title=u'Foo')
-    ...     my = TextLine(title=u'My')
+    ...    optional = TextLine(title=u'Optional', required=False, default=u'Bla')

     >>> registerDirective('''
-    ... <generic:face
+    ... <generic:interface
-    ...     keyface="example.IMyConfiguration"
+    ...     interface="example.IFooConfiguration"
-    ...     type="zope.generic.configuration.IConfiguration"
+    ...     type="zope.generic.configuration.IConfigurationType"
     ...     />
     ... ''')

+    >>> api.IConfigurationType.providedBy(IFooConfiguration)
+    True

-    >>> from zope.generic.configuration.api import IConfiguration
+    >>> from zope.generic.face import IKeyfaceType
-    >>> IConfiguration.providedBy(IMyConfiguration)
+    >>> IKeyfaceType.providedBy(IFooConfiguration)
     True

 Regularly local configurations are provided by objects marked with IAttributeConfigurations automatically: